-Assets and their Attributes SIDE BAR · Investors' demand for assets depends on Rate of return The total net increase in wealth resulting from holding the asset for a specified period of time.
-Investors prefer assets with higher returns.
-Volatility (or uncertainty) about an asset's rate of return.
-Investors prefer assets with lower risk.
-Liquidity The ease and speed with which the asset can be liquidated or sold (for cash).
-Investors prefer assets with higher liquidity.
-Assets and their Attributes SIDE BAR Important observations · Investors are willing to trade off among these attributes.
-For example, one may be willing to accept higher risk and lower liquidity if the asset's rate of return is higher. · Expectations matter Most assets do not have a fixed, guaranteed rate of return.
-Similarly, not all assets have fixed levels of risk and liquidity. • The expected rate of return is the forecast of the rate of Risky Arbitrage: Uncovered Interest Parity · The investor does not use a forward contract to cover against exchange rate risk.
+Assets and their Attributes

+- Investors' demand for assets depends on - Rate of return - The total net increase in wealth resulting from holding the asset for a specified period of time. - Investors prefer assets with higher returns. - Risk - Volatility (or uncertainty) about an asset's rate of return. - Investors prefer assets with lower risk. - Liquidity - The ease and speed with which the asset can be liquidated or sold (for cash). - Investors prefer assets with higher liquidity.

+Assets and their Attributes

+- Important observations - Investors are willing to trade off among these attributes. - For example, one may be willing to accept higher risk and lower liquidity if the asset's rate of return is higher. - Expectations matter - Most assets do not have a fixed, guaranteed rate of return. - Similarly, not all assets have fixed levels of risk and liquidity. - The expected rate of return is the forecast of the rate of return.